5ukui/5pyder/README.md

 </div>

 ## About The Project
-Spyder is a Python-based Cryptocurrency forensics tool that visualizes transactions to allow analysts to trace cryptocurrency thats been distributed accross different wallet addresses.
+Python-based Cryptocurrency forensics GUI application that visualizes transactions to allow analysts to trace cryptocurrency thats been distributed accross different wallet addresses.

 <div align="center">
   <a href="https://github.com/HuthaifaM/Spyder">